mohamedmostafafawzi/Hacking-with-Swift/SwiftUI/README.md

 - [ ] Project 11: Bookworm
 > Use Core Data to build an app that tracks books you like

-- [ ] Project 12: Core Data
+- [ ] Project 12: SwiftData
-> Take an in-depth tour of how SwiftUI and Core Data work together
+> Take an in-depth tour of how SwiftUI and SwiftData work together

 - [ ] Project 13: Instafilter
 > Learn to link SwiftUI, UIKit, and Core Image in one app